Stenotus binotatus: Crop damage

 Stenotus binotatus produces an enzyme which degrades the gluten in the grasses it feeds on.
 These enzymes are believed to be responsible for the characteristic "sticky dough" produced from wheat which has been attacked by plant bugs such as S. binotatus.

 The wheat grain does not show a pale area or puncture mark after attack by S. binotatus, in contrast to other bugs.
 Instead, the grains appear collapsed.
 Wheat grains from known bug infestation in New Zealand do not resemble those produced by S. binotatus, and SDS-PAGE patterns also suggest that S. binotatus was not the cause of infestations.

 Taxonomic history

 Stenotus binotatus was originally described under the name Lygaeus binotatus by Johan Christian Fabricius in 1794.
 The genus Stenotus was erected by Wassily Ewgrafowitsch Jakowlew (also transcribed as "Jakovlev") in 1877, and S. binotatus was designated its type species.

-S. binotatus is known by various common names, including two-spotted plant bug, timothy plant bug, and slender crop mirid.
+Stenotus binotatus is known by various common names, including two-spotted plant bug, timothy plant bug, and slender crop mirid.